Impactworkers/iw-complaint-manager/README.md

 Then run the app in production mode:

+-   This will also create database with Postgres and build your tables

 ```sh
 yarn start
 ```

+Connect to DBeaver

+-   Make sure to change the database name to iw_complaint_manager
+-   Enter password("password")

 Now you'll need to pick a host to deploy it to.